vaultaggregator/vaultaggregator/replit.md

 - Always test functionality after implementation to verify it works correctly
 - If something doesn't work during testing, fix it immediately before moving on
 - No task is complete until it's been tested and confirmed working

+**UI/UX Preferences:**
+- Category navigation: Horizontal layout with dropdown menus (established design - do not change without explicit request)
+- Subcategories appear in dropdown menus when clicking parent categories with down arrows
+- Maintain authentic token logos for USDC and stETH in category hierarchy

 **Data Integrity Requirements:**
 - Never use fake, mock, or placeholder data for yield information (APY, TVL, operating days)